-The distribution of House of Commons seats in the 2015 general election, following the validation of results in all 338 ridings (and subsequent judicial recounts in five ridings with validated results), stands as follows:
+The distribution of House of Commons seats in the 2019 general election, following the validation of results in all 338 ridings, stood as follows:

 The British North America Act passed by the United Kingdom Parliament in 1867 joined the colonies of Canada, Nova Scotia and New Brunswick as the Dominion of Canada.
 The Act - known since 1982 as the Constitution Act, 1867 - established a parliamentary form of government along the lines of the Westminster model, composed of a directly elected House of Commons and an appointed Senate.